coverclock/com-diag-hazer/ISSUES.md

 ### Addendum 4

-I'm not sure what to make of this: this is a malformed sentence from a BU353W10 GPS USB dongle that has a u-blox M8 chip.
-It reflects a dropped decimal point in the latitude field, "39476540" instead of "3947.6540", yet the checksum emitted by the device is correct for the malformed sentence.
+Yet another example.
+Note the missing decimal point, "39476540" instead of "3947.6540".

     checksum '$GPRMC,140422.000,A,39476540,N,10509.2006,W,0.00,125.17,211021,,,D*50'
     $GPRMC,140422.000,A,39476540,N,10509.2006,W,0.00,125.17,211021,,,D*50\r\n

 My latest version of Hazer, which includes a lot more code to validate the NMEA sentences (thanks to the GPS Pro+), detected this.
+(The latest version of Hazer changes the message format somewhat from what is shown here.)

     2021-10-21T14:04:22.573436Z "wheatstone" <EROR> [27067] {b6f80530} app/gpstool/main.c@2418: $GPRMC,140422.000,A,39476540,N,10509.2006,W,0.00,125.17,211021,,,D*50: "Numerical result out of range" (34)

-I wish I could blame my own code for this (because then I could fix it), but I don't see how. gpstool does *not* regenerate the checksum in any way before processing the sentence (but it does compute the checksum to verify it).

-    checksum '$GPRMC,140422.000,A,39476540,N,10509.2006,W,0.00,125.17,211021,,,D*50'
-    $GPRMC,140422.000,A,39476540,N,10509.2006,W,0.00,125.17,211021,,,D*50\r\n

 Compare this against the checksum of the corrected sentence.